Understanding helm orders and rudder commands is one of the requirements for becoming a good helmsman.

 9. Meet her or Check her

-One of the most confusing command but the most seldom used.
+This is one of the most confusing commands but the most seldom used.

 In SMCP, the definition only goes as far as this: Check the swing of the vessel´s head in a turn.